-(b)Authority to file.
-Any person or entity (i.e.: an owner, applicant, adjoining neighbor, or a neighbor whose property line is within 1,500 feet of the nearest property line of the proposed subdivision) aggrieved by an administrative decision may appeal the decision.
+(b) Authority to file.
+Any person or entity (i.e.: an owner, applicant, adjoining neighbor, or a neighbor whose property is within 1,500 feet of the subject property aggrieved by an administrative decision may appeal the decision.
 A person aggrieved by any final order, requirement or decision of an administrative official may file an appeal of that administrative decision.